How to Use the Income Tax Calculator

 HRA Exemption

-If you receive House Rent Allowance and live in rented accommodation, enter your HRA details:
+If you receive HRA and live in rented property, enter the required details:

 - Actual HRA received